8EXPUNGEMENT ATTORNEYS IN DECATUR AND HUNTSVILLE ALABAMA

 What is the Cost of Filing an Expungement in Alabama?

-There is a $300.00 administrative fee plus any cost of court or docket fee.
+There is a $500.00 administrative fee plus any cost of court or docket fee.
 There is a fee to get your fingerprints taken.
 There is a fee to get your certified criminal record from the Alabama Criminal Justice Information Center.($25.00) There is a fee to get a certified copy of your case action summary sheet.
+Attorneys charge anywhere between $1,000.00 and $10,000.00 in Alabama.
+We charge $1,500.00.

 Where do you file an Expungement in Alabama?